DmxLarchey/Introduction-to-Coq/BOWLING.md

 One bowling play is composed of
 * _10 initial frames_ of one or two _rolls_ cumulating up to 10 _pins_ down:
-  - strictly less than 10 pins down give an _open_ frame;
+  - strictly less than 10 pins down give an _open_ frame, example 7+2;
-  - 10 pins down in two rolls give a _spare_;
+  - 10 pins down in two rolls give a _spare_, example 9+1 or 0+10;
-  - and 10 pins down on the first roll give a _strike_;
+  - and 10 pins down on the first roll give a _strike_.
+In that case, there is no second roll;
 * (possibly) _one extra frame_ composed of one or two rolls.
   In case of two rolls, if the first roll strikes 10, then 10 new pins are made available for the second roll.